boxboat/github-cloud-native-workshop/index.md

     title: About Authors
     title_url: '#'
     external_url: true
-    description: Faheem and Facundo are both solutions architects at BoxBoat specializing in Kubernetes on Azure.
+    description: Facundo, Marc, Daniel, and Derek are BoxBoaters with experience in all major clouds and modern CI/CD systems.

 # Grid navigation
 grid_navigation: